bobbercheng/mcp-deep-research/guide.md

    - Generate more specific queries for the next depth level, reducing breadth by about half

 4. Final Report
-   - A total reasarch time in minutes with begin, end time
+   - A total research spent time in minutes with begin, end time
    - Create a comprehensive report structured with clear sections and subsections
    - Include all key learnings organized logically
    - Make the report information-dense, detailed, and technically accurate